-LEAF is implemented by complying with VA Information Security Rules of Behavior, and complying with OIT policies on use of two-factor authentication.
+LEAF is implemented by complying with VA Information Security Rules of Behavior and complying with OIT policies on use of two-factor authentication.
 LEAF also provides a "need to know" feature to protect the confidentiality of records, which limits data access to individuals who have a defined role in an implemented business process.
+In addition, the LEAF-S certification process ensures PII/PHI data elements are marked as sensitive and the site is approved for storage and access to PII/PHI data.
+The storage and access to PII/PHI data is established by the Site Administrator, Supervisor, and Privacy Officer.